pezhmantp/HIS/README.md

 # Description:
 This application is designed based on microservices principles and patterns such as CQRS, database-per-service, loose coupling, and autonomy, etc.
-The following picture illustrates the structure of the application.
+The following image illustrates the architecture and structure of the application.